Tour Lutheran Germany in 2027!

 • Day 10 – August 3 (Tuesday) – Dresden – Langenchursdorf – Nuremburg

-• Travel through Saxony to for a stop in Langenchursdorf, the birthplace and childhood home of Rev. Dr. C.F.W.
+• Travel through Saxony for a stop in Langenchursdorf, the birthplace and childhood home of Rev. Dr. C.F.W.
 Walther, one of the founders and first president of the Missouri Synod.

 • Continue to historic Nuremberg for a walking orientation of the city center.